 "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."- Margaret Mead

-Invasive Garlic Mustard © Terri Martincic
+Garlic Mustard 101 © Terri Martincic

-Garlic Mustard Bob © Terri Martincic
+Garlic Mustard in Virginia Bluebells © Terri Martincic

 Weeder Leader Terri © Bill Agardy